 Invasive Streptococcal Infection

-Before the introduction of antibiotics, serious infections caused by Streptococcus pyogenes (Lancefield Group A streptococci) were common.
-Before World War II, this bacterium was responsible for as many as 50% of postpartum deaths and was the major cause of death in patients with burns.
-Also common were the sequelae of streptococcal infections-rheumatic fever and post-streptococcal glomerulonephritis.
+Before the introduction of antibiotics, serious infections caused by Streptococcus pyogenes (Group A streptococci) were common.
+Before World War II, this bacterium was responsible for as many as 50% of postpartum deaths and was the primary cause of death in patients with burns.
+Also common were the sequelae of post-streptococcal rheumatic fever and post-streptococcal glomerulonephritis.

-With the use of penicillin, however, Streptococcus pyogenes was believed to be virtually eliminated as a pathogen.
+With penicillin, however, Streptococcus pyogenes was believed to be virtually eliminated as a pathogen.
 The organism was consigned to the history books, but not for long.
 In the mid-1980s, focal resurgences of rheumatic fever began to be reported from different areas in the United States (US), such as Salt Lake City, Utah.
-In such communities, where increases in cases of rheumatic fever had been reported, the serotypes M-1, 3, 5, 6 and 18 were isolated which, on culture, produced characteristic mucoid colonies.
+In such communities, where increases in cases of rheumatic fever had been reported, the serotypes M-1, 3, 5, 6, and 18 were isolated, which, on culture, produced characteristic mucoid colonies.
 At the same time, reports of increases in invasive streptococcal disease began to surface in both the US and Europe.